 Great pairing recipes for a brunch would be eggless salad, pancakes, buckwheat bread, apple bread, blueberry jam or easy scones.

-I love to eat the leftovers cold straight from the fridge, but if you want to warm it up, then heat in the microwave for a few seconds.
+I love to eat the leftovers cold straight from the fridge, but if you want to warm it up, then heat it in the microwave for a few seconds or in the oven at 350ºF for about 10 minutes.

 I hope you enjoy this vegan spinach quiche as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!